dominikzogg-legacy/vagrant-php/README.md

 ##### install

-**important**: call this if you checked out a prepared project, or if you dlike to update the version registred within the project.
+call this if you checked out a prepared project call this if you would like to update the version registred within the project.

 ```{.sh}
 cd /path/to/my/project